Therapist Bio, Therapeutic Approach, & Specializations

 About the Therapist

 My name is Regina Kerrigan, but you can call me Gina.
-I'm a Licensed Clinical Professional Counselor in the state of Maryland (License #LC16735) and a National Certified Counselor (NCC #1729316).
+I'm a Licensed Clinical Professional Counselor in the state of Maryland (License #LC16735).
 I earned a Master of Science in Clinical Mental Health Counseling from Hood College in Frederick, Md.

 I have worked in both the community mental health setting and private practice settings.
 I have experience working with clients with a variety of concerns, including generalized anxiety, social anxiety, depression, attachment & interpersonal trauma, developmental trauma, dissociation, relational and betrayal trauma, sexual abuse, obsessive compulsive disorder, and complicated grief & loss.